 Any investor with capital gains he or she wants to defer should consider investing in Opportunity Zones.
 An advantage of Opportunity Zones over a 1031 Exchange is that contributions to the Qualified Opportunity Fund can be any type of asset or investment, agriculture included.
 On the other hand, investing in under-served communities with a 10-year hold presents a number of risks that need to be carefully considered by potential investors.

-Opportunity Zones present a promising tool for investors in agricultural projects.
-Many opportunity zones are located in rural areas and because farmland and timberland are generally designed to be long term investments, QOFs are a great option for agricultural investors.
+Qualified Opportunity Zone Funds present a promising tool for investors in agricultural projects.
+Many opportunity zones are located in rural areas and because farmland and timberland are generally designed to be long term investments, QOZFs are a great option for agricultural investors.

 Note, everyone’s tax situation is different; therefore, investors should do their own due diligence and consult with professionals to better understand the risks involved and to determine whether an Opportunity Zone investment is the right fit for their current portfolio.